BrijeshRakhasiya/Len-Den-Personal-Finance-and-Expense-Sharing-App-/README.md

 ## License

-MIT License (see LICENSE file for details)
+GNU GENERAL PUBLIC LICENSE  (see LICENSE file for details)

 ## Contact

-For queries, suggestions, or collaborations, start a discussion or open an issue on the [GitHub repository](https://github.com/siddhraj1412/Len-Den).
+For queries, suggestions, or collaborations, start a discussion or open an issue on the [GitHub repository](https://github.com/BrijeshRakhasiya/Len-Den-Personal-Finance-and-Expense-Sharing-App-.git).